MapRock/TimeMolecules/tutorials/time_molecules_skills/how_to_add_an_adjacency_matrix.md

 * **Need an inline `SELECT` and legacy is acceptable?** Use `dbo.AdjacencyMatrix`.
 * **Need persistent reusable model rows in `Models` / `ModelEvents`?** Use `dbo.CreateUpdateMarkovProcess` instead.

-If you want, I can turn this into a GitHub-ready `.md` page in your usual documentation style.